PaulRitsche/DL_Track_US/DL_Track_US/docs/resize_video.md

 > 🧠 **Tip:**
 > Resizing the video can speed up the analysis, reduce errors, and protect privacy
-> — especially in clinical settings or publications.
+> — especially in clinical settings or publications. **However, we did not include resized images during the training process.**

 ---